 Check out the pros and cons of these 3 most common kitchen flooring choices.

 Hardwood kitchen flooring remains a popular traditional choice.
-If you peruse a high-end catalog these days, and you’ll see that many kitchens have lovely, gleaming hardwood floors.
-Without question, the look brings elegance, warmth and richness to a room.
+Just peruse a high-end catalog these days, and you’ll see that many kitchens have lovely, gleaming hardwood floors.
+Without question, hardwood in the kitchen brings elegance, warmth and richness to a room.
 For many open-space contemporary home layouts, installing the same hardwood floors in the kitchen as the great room allows there to be unbroken flooring throughout a wide-open space.

-However, hardwood flooring requires care.
+Hardwood flooring in the kitchen does require care.
 Your kitchen is a place where glasses are dropped and shattered.
-Kids might spill water.
+Kids and pets spill water.
 The home cook might splatter grease everywhere.
 Occasionally whole pots of hot spaghetti sauce hit the floor.
 Unlike many other kinds of flooring, you can’t leave clean-up until later without risking unsightly damage to your hardwood kitchen flooring.

 Another popular option for your Elm Grove kitchen is tile flooring.
 Tile in the kitchen offers many benefits.
 Ceramic tile is known for its durability.
 It won’t wear out in high-trafficked areas.
-When it comes to kitchen-grade tiles, you’d have to hit it pretty sharply for it to chip or crack.
-Clean-up is a breeze.
+When it comes to tile in the kitchen, you’d have to hit it pretty sharply for it to chip or crack.
+Also, clean-up is a breeze.
 As long as the tile and grout are properly sealed, you don’t have to worry about water seeping through to the underlying floorboards.
 The variety of tiles available allows for plenty of style choices.

-Not everyone loves tile floors, of course.
+Not everyone loves tile floors in the kitchen, of course.
 Without radiant heating installed beneath, tiles can be cold and hard against bare feet.
 If installed with wide, light grouting, keeping the grout clean over time can be a challenge.
-If you have tile questions, ask our kitchen design team serving the Elm Grove area.
+If you have tile questions, ask our kitchen design team.

-Luxury vinyl plank (LVP) flooring is an affordable and excellent option for a kitchen remodel is luxury vinyl.
+Luxury vinyl plank (LVP) flooring is an affordable and excellent option for a kitchen remodel.
 Many different designs look and feel like wood and other materials.
 There are hundreds of designs to choose from, and it is an excellent option at a lower price for every family.

 - Easy to install.
 Quickly click together, or glue down the vinyl.